 Talking of being healthier, we know that cycling is a great way to stay fit but it’s also a great way to save money.
 Rather than jumping in the car on autopilot whenever you’re heading out, consider using your bike instead.
 Perhaps you can use it to commute to work on some days or use it for small errands.
 You’ll save on petrol and time avoiding all that traffic.

 Spread the cost

 We live in an expensive world and sometimes we need a little help to see us through a tight month.
 If you administer it carefully and well, using credit can be a useful backup to help manage your finances.
 You might have some unexpected repairs on your vehicle, or the kids need new bikes and you don’t want to spend cash in one go.
-Halfords have partnered with Klarna to be able to offer lots of different finance options to help you spread the cost and take the pressure off.
+Here at Halfords you can pay later with Klarna, to help you spread the cost and take the pressure off.

 Fix it yourself

 Rather than incur more expense getting something repaired, how about doing it yourself?

 Some jobs are easier than we think especially when you know how!
 Halfords have an extensive range of How to Guides to help you fix everything from replacing an inner tube to fitting new spark plugs.
 Think of all the money you’ll save and the satisfaction of acquiring those new skills!

 Now that you know all about Halford’s How to Guides, how about having a go at changing the air filter in your car?
 This is a valuable money saving tip as a clogged filter affects the fuel efficiency of your car which means you’re getting through petrol more quickly.
 You’ll also be reducing emissions that a dirty or damaged filter causes because of restricted air flow to the engine.
 Plus, you’re doing the job yourself so you’re really saving twice!

 Have a clear out